Rajarshi-Lodh/AndroidStudio-RecyclerViewDemo-CarsImage/README.md

-# AndroidStudio-RecyclerViewDemo-CarsImage
+# AndroidStudio-RecyclerView-CarsImage
-Used Image for android studio project named 'RecyclerViewDemo'
+Used Image for android studio projects based on RecyclerView